The Rev. Terry Shields Dirbas

 Mother Terry was awarded an honors scholarship to Duke University, where she earned her undergraduate degree in Religion, cum laude, and a certificate in Elementary Education.
 Following graduation, she served as an intern in Philadelphia supporting homeless families.
 Her experiences in teaching and outreach, and the mentoring of some wise and patient female clergy, led her to discern a call to ordained ministry.

 Mother Terry received a fellowship from the Fund for Theological Education to attend General Theological Seminary in New York City, where she completed her Master of Divinity degree, cum laude, in 2010.
-While in seminary, she was awarded the McVickar Prize in Biblical Greek, as well as the J. Wilson Sutton Prize for the most outstanding senior thesis project.
+While in seminary, she was awarded the McVikar Alumni Prize in Biblical Greek, as well as the J. Wilson Sutton Prize for the most outstanding senior thesis project.
 She is currently pursuing a Doctor of Ministry degree through Virginia Theological Seminary.

-Having served as a teacher, youth minister, school chaplain, parish priest, and the mother of three small children, Mother Terry feels a deep calling to connect with children, youth, and parents in our congregation and our Point Loma community, and to facilitate opportunities for Christian formation for all ages.
+Having served as a teacher, youth minister, school chaplain, parish priest, and the mother of five small children, Mother Terry feels a deep calling to connect with children, youth, and parents in our congregation and our Point Loma community, and to facilitate opportunities for Christian formation for all ages.

 When she is not at All Souls', Mother Terry enjoys reading, cooking, marathon running, playing the violin, and cheering for the Duke Blue Devils.
 She is married to the Rev. Joseph Dirbas, and together they are the parents of five young children: George, Jeannie, Chatham, James, and Mary.